 Finding the right AAU or travel team can be daunting to any parent.
 Everyone wants to make sure they get into a competitive club that balances exposure, competition, and character formation.
-Google ìAAU teamsî and you will find the choices can be overwhelming as well as confusing.
+Google AAU teams and you will find the choices can be overwhelming as well as confusing.
 To guide you in making the best choice for your athlete and your family, let us consider these factors:

 For some people, the goals and mission of an AAU team may not fit what they value or are looking for in a team.
 Every team may not be the right fit for every player; however, it is better to know this before making any commitment that will not end up benefitting your young athlete.

 Practice not only prepares the team for competition but it helps players develop their skills and ultimately win games.
 However, if the practice is not conducted properly, you may end up questioning why you invested so much hours of your week driving places.
 Some questions to ask:

 The tournaments you will be competing in will surely make a difference in the long run.
 So, do not waste your time and money on tournaments that are not valuable for your development.
 Some questions about the tournaments to ask are:

 Generally, AAU teams start traveling beginning in 10th grade, right when colleges start recruiting players.
-Teams traveling to NCAA certified events where college coaches watch teams play are obviously your best choice to get exposure.ExpensesFamilies and players can spend hundreds or thousands of dollars per summer to play.
-These fees usually include basketball uniforms but not travel expenses.
-It is good to know and ask the following:
+Teams traveling to NCAA certified events where college coaches watch teams play are obviously your best choice to get exposure.

 At the end of all this, remember the goal is to find the best fit possible.
 Do the best you can and do not hesitate to ask questions or ask other parents for their own experience.
 Being a part of a solid AAU team can very well help your child land a college scholarship, or at the very least, develop valuable friendships and life lessons, all the while enjoying the sport they love the most.Follow Us